 Commuter trains on the Hutt Valley and Kāpiti lines were served by a mixture of electric-hauled trains and English Electric DM multiple units until the early 1980s, when Hungarian-built Ganz-Mavag EM units were introduced.

 After decades of debate, the central section of the NIMT between Hamilton and Palmerston North was electrified in the 1980s.
 Unlike the Wellington suburban lines, which use a 1.5 kV DC system, the NIMT uses 25 kV AC.
 This section is served by 22 EF-class locomotives built by Brush Electrical Machines in Britain.

-In 2007 the government announced another major electrification project, with the conversion of the Auckland suburban network (then served by diesel-hauled trains and diesel multiple units) completed by 2015.
+In 2007 the government announced another major electrification project.
+The conversion of the Auckland suburban network (then served by diesel-hauled trains and diesel multiple units) was completed by 2015.